Search API¶

 Increase scoring for specific fields¶

-If you'd like to search in several fields, but give better score to results which match the query in a specific field - you can use ElasticSearch's field boosting to promote fields.
-In order to do that - psas the fields and their weights through the fields[]
+If you'd like to search in several fields but give better score to results that match the query in a specific field - you can use ElasticSearch's field boosting to promote fields.
+In order to do that - pass the fields and their weights through the fields[]

 would assign a weight of 3 to the title

-field and a weight of 1 to content
+field and a weight of 1 to the content

 field.